Super-Arrhenius temperature dependent viscosity due to liquid-liquid phase separation in the super-cooled Kob-Andersen

 c) Solve the eigenvalue problem $Cu_{i} = \sigma_{i}^{2} u_{i}$ to obtain the principle components $u_i$.
 All PCs are retained and used to form the basis \textbf{U}, which is then dotted with the original dataset \textbf{X} to obtain the new feature space data $Y = U^TX$, which is called PC space.

 Although not required, PCA allows for a meaningful 3-dimensional view of the feature space.
-It is important to note that the success of the classification does not depend on the \textit{N} features being correlated.
-Systems of different morphologies often have distinct representations in PC space that allows for quick visual analysis of a system.
-This difference is most prominent in the arrangement of PCs of the KA gas and liquid states, seen in \ref{fig:3}.
+It is important to note that the success of the classification did not depend on the \textit{N} features being correlated.
+Systems of different morphologies often have distinct representations in the PC space which allows for the quick visual analysis of a system.
+This difference is most prominent in the arrangement of the PCs in the KA gas and liquid states, as shown in \ref{fig:3}.

-We then use K-means clustering to extract clustering information from the correlated features in the feature space, setting $k=2$ with a priori knowledge that the system contains two distinct thermodynamic states (i.e. gas-liquid, liquid-liquid, etc), larger $k$ values will converge to $k=2$ after convergence test~\cite{Viet-1}.
-K-means is an unsupervised, geometric-based clustering algorithm that is excellent at distinguishing initial features in the PC space.
+We then use K-means clustering to extract clustering information from the correlated features in the feature space, setting $k=2$ with a priori knowledge that the system contains two distinct thermodynamic states (i.e. gas-liquid, liquid-liquid, etc.); larger $k$ values will converge to $k=2$ after the convergence test~\cite{Viet-1}.
+K-means is an unsupervised, geometric-based clustering algorithm that is excellent for distinguishing initial features in the PC space.
 The clustering information obtained by K-means can then be mapped from the PC space back to the real space given the identity of the particles.
-These clusters in the real space serve as the essential signature of observing a phase separation.
+These clusters in real space serve as essential signatures for observing phase separation.